menandmice/micetro_docs/guides/user-manual/ansible_mm_dnsrecord.rst

 .. meta::
-   :description: Managing DNS records in Micetro
+   :description: Managing DNS records in Micetro.
+To enable multiple records with the same name in the Ansible modules, there is no possibility to change a record.
-   :keywords: DNS, records, Micetro, Ansible
+   :keywords: DNS, DNS records, Micetro by Men&Mice, Ansible modules

 .. _ansible-mm_dnsrecord: